koendv/bmp/README.md

 With the default calibration values, SWD clock frequency ought to have an accuracy of better than 1%.

-For increased accuracy, the SWD clock frequency can be calibrated.
+If processor clock frequency is changed with `machine.freq()`, SWD clock has to be recalibrated before using DAP.
+Even with processor clock frequency unchanged, SWD clock frequency can also be recalibrated simply for increased accuracy.
 At the micropython command prompt, type *dap.calibrate()*

 Calibration takes 20 seconds.
 Calibration output is a tuple of two numbers, e.g.:

     >>> dap.calibrate()
     (35985, 8999685)

+The default values for this board are (36000, 9000000).

 Calibration data are lost when micropython reboots, but there is no need to re-run calibration every time micropython boots.
 Once you know the calibration data of your board, you can simply set calibration values in `main.py`, e.g.: